rust-lang/book/nostarch/chapter18.md

 We’ll show you how to rethink the state pattern to get a different set of trade-offs.
-Rather than encapsulating the states and transitions completely so outside code has no knowledge of them, we’ll encode the states into different types.
-Consequently, Rust’s type checking system will prevent attempts to use draft posts where only published posts are allowed by issuing a compiler error.
+Rather than encapsulating the states and transitions completely so that outside code has no knowledge of them, we’ll encode the states into different types.
+Consequently, Rust’s type-checking system will prevent attempts to use draft posts where only published posts are allowed by issuing a compiler error.

 Let’s consider the first part of `main` in Listing 18-11: